-My cheesy cauliflower and white bean soup is a delicious way of creating a twist on the classic combination of cauliflower cheese in the form of a healthy versatile bean soup.
-Low in fat but packed with essential protein this makes a great, quick healthy lunchtime staple.
+Cheesy cauliflower and white bean soup is a delicious way of creating a twist on the classic combination of cauliflower cheese in the form of a healthy versatile bean soup!

-Well, with vegan January now past, I thought I’d share with you some thoughts on that below but first of all let’s talk about this cheesy cauliflower and white bean soup. 🙂
+I thought I’d share with you some thoughts on that below.
+But, first of all let’s talk about this cheesy cauliflower and white bean soup. 🙂